danielnixon/eslint-plugin-total-functions/README.md

 const bar = record["bar"]; // bar has type string, not string | undefined
 bar.toUpperCase(); // This explodes at runtime

-const bar = record.baz; // baz has type string, not string | undefined
+const baz = record.baz; // baz has type string, not string | undefined
 baz.toUpperCase(); // This explodes at runtime

 const str = "";